httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## "Same-site" and "cross-site" Requests  {#same-site-requests}

-A request is "same-site" if its target's URI's origin's registered domain is an exact match for the request's client's "site for cookies", or if the request has no client.
+A request is "same-site" if its target's URI's origin's registrable domain is an exact match for the request's client's "site for cookies", or if the request has no client.
 The request is otherwise "cross-site".